Detecting the QCD axion via the ferroaxionic force with piezoelectric materials

 \section{Conclusions}

 In this work, we have established a new monopole-dipole force mediated by the QCD axion, generated by parity-violating, magnetically-ordered crystals.
-This new force could lead to an observable signal in an NMR-like experiment, probing swathes of parameter space complimentary to those accessible to cavity experiments and astrophysical phenomena.
+This new force could lead to an observable signal in an NMR-like experiment, probing swathes of parameter space complementary to those accessible to cavity experiments and astrophysical phenomena.
 The origin of this force is a new effective scalar coupling of the QCD axion that derives from its irreducible, $\mathsf{P}$ and $\mathsf{T}$ violating coupling to gluons, together with the large intrinsic $\mathsf{P}$ violation provided by the lattice structure of the piezoelectric crystal, and the $\mathsf{T}$ violation provided by its magnetic ordering.
-The proposed experimental setup could directly follow the ARIADNE experiment currently under construction~\cite{geraci2017progress,ARIADNE:2020wwm}, including techniques for the $^3$He cell and valve construction, $^3$He polarization, magnetic shielding, vibration isolation, and SQUID readout.
+The proposed experimental setup could leverage methods from the ARIADNE experiment currently under construction~\cite{geraci2017progress,ARIADNE:2020wwm}, including techniques for the $^3$He cell and valve construction, $^3$He polarization, magnetic shielding, vibration isolation, and SQUID readout.
 However the rotary stage would be replaced with a cryogenic-compatible linear stage and thermally connected to the mixing chamber plate of a dilution fridge.

 Due to screening of EDMs, the new scalar coupling presented in this work requires either a nuclear SM or MQM.
 More investigation is needed to confirm the ideal material, as well as DFT calculations to precisely determine the size of atomic parity violation within the crystal.
 The large difference between the magnetization noise in the NMR sample and the fundamental SQUID noise limit indicates the potential for large sensitivity improvements via spin squeezing procedures.